 Management has the responsibility to select and use appropriate accounting policies.
 A summary of the significant accounting policies adopted by the City is included in Note 1 to the financial statements.
-As described in Note 1 to the financial statements, during the year, the City changed its method of accounting for OPEB by adopting Governmental Accounting Standards Board (GASB) Statement No. 75, "Accounting and Financial Reporting for Postemployment Benefits Other than Pensions."
-Accordingly, the cumulative effect of the accounting change as of the beginning of the year has been reported in the Statement of Activities.
+There have been no initial selection of accounting policies and no changes in significant accounting policies or their application during 2018-19.
 No matters have come to our attention that would require us, under professional standards, to inform you about (1) the methods used to account for significant unusual transactions and (2) the effect of significant accounting policies in controversial or emerging areas for which there is a lack of authoritative guidance or consensus.